 Removing delays, handoffs, and hand backs to increase feedback

-- The intention is not to go fast at any one place but to eliminate delays and the waste caused across the entire value stream.
+- The intention is not to go fast at any one place but to eliminate delays and waste caused across the entire value stream.

 - Business agility requires both being able to ensure teams are working on the right things and to pivot due to outside influences when necessary